 N/A = Not available.
-Unless otherwise noted, non-agency securitisation figures refer solely to public true sale deals.
-1 Outstanding market size as of end-2022 or latest available.
-2 A large proportion of RMBS is retained by banks.
-3 There is a separate legal framework for securitisation of NPLs through asset reconstruction companies (ARCs).
+Unless otherwise noted, non-agency securitisation figures refer solely to public true-sale deals.

+Outstanding market size as of end-2022 or latest available.

+There is a separate legal framework for securitisation of NPLs through asset reconstruction companies (ARCs).
 Securitisation, for this purpose, is defined as acquisition of financial assets by an ARC from an originator by issue of securities (called 'security receipts'), representing undivided interest in such financial assets or otherwise.

-4 Includes securitised road tolls and account receivables like airplane tickets, leasing, local government loans.
-5 Includes securitisations made by government agencies (Infonavit, Fovissste and Infonacot) responsible for providing credit to workers, quasi-sovereign entities (Fonadin, Capufe, Farac), public owned companies (Pemex and CFE) and local government securitisations.
-6 Includes only data from banks.
+Includes securitised road tolls and account receivables like airplane tickets, leasing and local government loans.

+Includes securitisations made by government agencies (Infonavit, Fovissste and Infonacot) responsible for providing credit to workers, quasi-sovereign entities (Fonadin, Capufe, Farac), public owned companies (Pemex and CFE) and local government securitisations.

+Includes only data from banks.
 Information on non-banks is not available.

-7 CLOs not included in the figures but shown in the EU row as it is a pan-European market (UK leveraged loan collateral is ~16% of European CLO market).
+CLOs not included in the figures but shown in the EU row as it is a pan-European market (UK leveraged loan collateral is ~16% of European CLO market).